GDPR and email encryption: The perfect partners?

 With the GDPR having been in full effect for a couple of weeks, some companies are still struggling with the processes to make their IT compliant to the new regulations.
 Since the GDPR covers many aspects of data security as-well-as reasons for data leakage there is almost not a single IT process unaffected by the new European law.
 While most of the process to change are quite obvious, some are not.

-One of the required changes is the need to encrypt emails which contain personal information of clients, customers, employees or anyone else.
+Yes, one of the required changes is the need to encrypt emails which contain personal information of clients, customers, employees or anyone else.
 Since article 25 of the GDPR requires data protection 'by design and by default' for all business (IT) processes for products and services, and the whole law is supposed to make personal data more secure and data leaks more unlikely, many lawyers argue that this new law requires all emails to be encrypted by default.
 Even though it is not clear now, if this is true or not, it makes sense to think about the consequences (if you hadn’t already).

 Remember: an email is like a postcard!
 When you send an email, some people, for example, the enterprise IT administrator or the internet service provider can read its content if they want to.
 Therefore, sending a normal email including personal or sensitive information without encryption is considered to be illegal under the GDPR.